So you have heard or read great things about Google Workspace (formerly G Suite).

 Your data will be transferred in multiple stages.
 There will be no interruption in your ongoing work.
 You will be able to receive and send out new emails as usual.
 If some branding customization is needed, we can do it for you upon request.

-Again, whether you want to migrate your email, contacts, and calendar to G Suite is your own decision but in case the difficulties mentioned above are holding you back, we would like to assure you that most of these difficulties are not difficulties but just misconceptions in the absence of the right sort of guidance.
+Again, whether you want to migrate your email, contacts, and calendar to Google Workspace (formerly G Suite) is your own decision but in case the difficulties mentioned above are holding you back, we would like to assure you that most of these difficulties are not difficulties but just misconceptions in the absence of the right sort of guidance.
 We can provide you that professional guidance.